Skip to main content

 Isombe

-Nutrient-rich cassava leaves pounded into a paste and slow-cooked with onions, eggplant, and spices, creating a distinctive green stew that's a Rwandan staple.
+Cassava leaves pounded into a paste and slow-cooked with onions, eggplant, and spices into a deep green stew that Rwandans eat as a staple.

 Ubugali